ITV Digital: Loaned equipment

-ONdigital began to sell prepaid set-top boxes (under the name ONprepaid) from November 1999 in order to win customers back from other digital services.
-This bundle sold in high street stores and supermarkets at a price that included – in theory – the set-top box on loan and the first year's subscription package.
+ONdigital began to sell prepaid set-top boxes (under the name ONprepaid) from November 1999 in order to win customers, especially at the launch of other digital services from the likes of NTL and Telewest.
+This bundle sold in high street shops and supermarkets at a price that included the set-top box (which was technically on loan) and the first year's subscription package.
 These prepaid boxes amounted to 50% of sales in December 1999.
 Thousands of these packages were also sold at well below retail price on auction sites such as the then-popular QXL.
-As the call to activate the viewing card did not require any bank details, many ONdigital boxes which were technically on loan were at unverifiable addresses.
+As the call to activate the viewing card did not require any bank details, many ONdigital boxes which were supposed to be on loan were at unverifiable addresses.
 This was later changed so a customer could not buy a box without ONdigital verifying their address.
 Many customers did not activate the viewing card at all, although where the viewer's address was known, ONdigital would write informing them that they must activate before a certain deadline.